top of page

 Chris Dailey

-• Oct 9
+• Oct 9, 2025

 • 3 min read

-What is the PADI Enriched Air Diver course?
+What is the PADI Enriched Air Diver Course?

 The PADI Enriched Air Diver course teaches you how to safely use air that contains more oxygen and less nitrogen than regular air.
 This means you absorb less nitrogen, which gives you longer no-decompression limits, shorter surface intervals, and — for many divers — less post-dive fatigue.
 It’s especially helpful if you’re doing multiple dives in a day or planning a dive trip where you’ll be diving several days in a row.
-There are no required dives and you can complete it in just a few hours.
+There are no required dives, and you can complete it in just a few hours.
 Once you’re certified, you get the normal PADI cert card and can dive with Nitrox anywhere in the world.
-It’s also one of those certifications that opens up more diving opportunities, since many liveaboards and dive resorts prefer or even require Nitrox-certified divers.
+It’s also one of those certifications that opens up more diving opportunities since many liveaboards and dive resorts prefer or even require Nitrox-certified divers.

 For me, it’s an easy win — you learn more about what’s happening inside your body when you dive, increase your bottom time, and get more out of every dive trip.

-Why it's a Good Idea and Worthwhile to take the Course?
+Why It's a Good Idea and Worthwhile to Take the Course

 1. Longer Bottom Times